 This policy will be reviewed annually by Rebecca Skews (Designated Teacher).
-At every review, it will be approved by the full governing board.
+At every review, it will be approved by the Local Governance Committee.

 7. Links with other policies

 This policy links to the following policies and procedures:

 - > Behaviour

 - > Child protection and safeguarding

 - > Exclusions

 - > SEN

 - > Supporting pupils with medical needs